nkdAgility/azure-devops-migration-tools/docs/index.md

 If you want to sync your GitHub repository then check out [Open-source with VSTS or TFS and Github for better DevOps ](https://nkdagility.com/open-source-vsts-tfs-github-better-devops/).

+## Support

+You can get free support from the community here and on social media on a best effots basis if folks are available.
+If you are looking for paied support there are a number of consultants that contibute to this project and that are experts in this type of work:

+- **Martin Hinshelwood, naked Agility Ltd** - The founder of the Azure DevOps Migration Tools is available worldwide to help organisations plan and enact their migration efforts.
+You can contact him through [naked Agility Ltd.](https://nkdagility.com).
+- __others comming soon__

 ## FAQ

 Check out the [FAQ pages](faq.md)

 ## Terms

-naked Agility Limited & our contibutors creates and maintains the "VSTS Sync Migration" project under its [terms of business](https://nkdagility.com/company/consulting-terms-of-business/) and allows full access to the source code for customers and the general public.
+naked Agility Limited & our contibutors creates and maintains the "Azure DevOps Migration Tools" project under its [terms of business](https://nkdagility.com/terms/) and allows full access to the source code for customers and the general public.